Whitchurch

 The first landmark you will come to is Town Mill, now a private home.
 Cross the bridge here and look out for trout in the crystal clear water.
 Turn left immediately after the bridge and continue with the river to your left.

+Shortly, the path beside the river comes to an end and you will need to take the parallel path through a pretty meadow instead.
 The path cuts across the lower part of the meadow before heading into trees and then out into farmland.
-All the while, you should just stick to the straight line of the path.
+All the while, you should just stick to the same path heading in the same direction.

-Your first deviation will be where the path begins to climb the field in the direction of the farmhouse.
+Your first deviation will be where the path begins to climb the field in the direction of a farmhouse.
 At this point, look out for the metal gate to your left, which takes you back tantalisingly close to the river again.
 Watch out for nettles here in summer.
+Follow the straight line of the path and look up the bank to spot some make-shift rope swings in the trees.
+The trees will soon clear to your left to reveal a fence and meadow between you and the river.

 There will be a long garden wall to your left and you should go through the gate (or over the stile) to soon emerge at Beer Mill, the star of many of our photos.
 Follow the gravelled driveway with the river now visible to your left and look out for the butchery to your right.
-As well as the obvious meat products, you can buy ice-creams here (opening times above).

 After the mill, cross the beautiful stone bridge and proceed down the quiet lane.
 Just after the lane goes over a stream, look out for the gate and footpath sign on your left.
 This will lead you across a field, with the buildings of the mill visible in the distance to your left.

 At the other side of the field, go through a gate and walk with a fence between you and a field of sheep.
-At the end of this part, the path will dip down to your left and then go narrowly between a field fence and a bank.
-This section had a lot of nettles when we walked in late May.
+At the end of this section, the path will dip down to your left and then go narrowly between a field fence and a bank.
+This path had a lot of nettles when we walked in late May.
 It was passable, but we advise wearing long clothing - or bringing some secateurs!

 Houses will start to appear at the top of the bank, signalling that you are approaching Whitchurch again.
 You will eventually emerge onto a paved residential street and when this forks, you should go up to the right to come back out onto London Road/Street.
-Your car should be to the left along this road.

 Did you know?